top of page

 What is Happening?

-There will be 6 or 7 different walks.
-You can follow these routes at any time of the day, but each route will have one guided session where a member of the committee will take you on the tour to show you the route, point out any local features and answer questions.
+There will be 6 different walks.
+You can follow these routes at any time, but each route will have one guided session where a member of the committee will take you on the tour to show you the route, point out any local features and answer questions.

 The themed walks will be: